We left our resort pools and spent a day driving around Tenerife. It became a great family day out, mainly on the island’s scenic north coast.

-A village with a dramatic location: Masca, Tenerife
+A Tenerife village with a dramatic location: Masca

-Below is a deep ravine, Barranco de Masca that leads down to the ocean.
-The Barranco is a perfect hiking place.
-If you’re fit you can walk to the ocean shore and back in a day.
-If not the village is a place to visit in itself.
+Below the village is the deep ravine of Barranco de Masca that leads down to the ocean.
+When in Masca, the Barranco is a perfect place to hike.
+If you’re fit, you can walk to the ocean shore and back in a day.
+If not, the village is a place to see in itself.

-Masca needs a short side trip.
-The Masca road turns off at Santiago del Teide and winds uphill and then down the other side.
-The scenery is dramatic and so is the road.
+When driving around Tenerife Masca needs a short side trip.
+The Masca road turns off at Santiago del Teide and winds up the mountain and down the other side.
+The Masca road scenery is dramatic and so is the winding road.

-If you plan to hike or look any longer at the village it’s a good idea to make a separate trip to Masca, it’s not a long way from the south coast resorts.
+If you plan to hike or stay any longer in the village, it might be a good idea to make a separate trip to Masca.
+It’s not a long way to drive from the south coast resorts.

 Driving to the North Coast of Tenerife

-Santiago del Teide is on flat land and has a wine-growing area around it.
-The road winds up and then down to the north coast.
-There are many small villages on the roadside but not really the kind of villages we are looking for.
-But the scenery is fantastic.
+There are small villages on the roadside, but not really of that kind we are looking for.
+Never mind, the scenery is fantastic.

-Tenerife Norte is very different from the south.
-The mountains around el Teide divide the island in two, the lush, wet north that gets the rain and the hot, dry south that is more a desert and cactus zone.
+Tenerife North is a very different region to the south, it’s almost like day and night.
+The mountains around El Teide split the island in two zones: the lush, wet north that gets the rain, and the hot, dry south, the desert country.

-Driving around Tenerife: from Santiago del Teide to north coast
+Driving around Tenerife: from Santiago del Teide to the north coast

-Garachico is a place that lets you taste the real Canary Islands.
-It is an old Canarian town that has a long and dramatic history.
+Garachico lets you taste the real Canary Islands.
+The old Canarian town has its roots in the long and dramatic history of the Canary Islands.

-Garachico used to be the biggest port of the island – until the nearby volcano Volcan Negro erupted.
-That was in 1706 and most of the town was buried when a thick lava layer flowed over it to the sea.
-Only a few buildings closest to the sea were saved.
+Once it was the biggest port of the island – until the nearby Volcan Negro unexpectedly erupted.
+That was in 1706, and on that day a thick lava layer flowed over Garachico and into the sea, leaving most of the town buried.
+Of the whole town, only a few buildings next to the sea were saved.

-When we got hungry we sat down and had a fantastic Sunday lunch with the locals, tapas of course.
-It was the small eatery up in the middle picture, right below the central square Plaza Libertad.
+When hungry we had a fantastic Sunday lunch with Garachico locals, ordering tapas, what else?
+It was the small eatery up in the middle picture, stairs down from the central square Plaza Libertad.

-The next place we stopped at has a less dramatic background.
-Icod de los Vinos is Canarian town that has many wooden balconies.
-Icod looks bigger than Garachico and as the name says it’s the center of a wine-growing valley.
+The next place we went to has a less dramatic background, no lava problems as far as you can see.
+Icod de los Vinos looks like a bigger community than Garachico, it’s the center of a wine-growing valley – as the name says.